CiscoSystems/puppet-openstack/README.md

 I have a functional OpenStack HA cluster.
 I still need to perform additional testing, rebuilds, and create documentation.
-The example is based on 3 Controller Nodes, 2 Compute Nodes, 1 Swift Proxy Node, 3 Swift Storage Nodes, and 2 HAproxy Nodes.
+The example is based on 3 Controller Nodes, 2 Compute Nodes, 2 Swift Proxy Nodes, 3 Swift Storage Nodes, and 2 HAproxy Nodes.

 For the time being, you can use my puppet modules:

     https://github.com/danehans

-Step 1: Use the Build Node Guide to create your Build Node.
+Step 1: Use the Cisco Build Node Deployment Guide to create your Build Node.

-Step 2: Backup the standard puppet modules that are included in the Cisco OpenStack Packages:
+Step 2: Backup the standard puppet modules that are included in the Cisco OpenStack packages:

     mv /usr/share/puppet/modules/openstack /usr/share/puppet/modules/openstack.orig